 ESG's centrally located facility is comprised of 14 rooms (including a central lounge and a newly renovated kitchen) where classes are held and weekly activities are offered, such as luncheons and dinners, guest faculty speakers, and evening study sessions.
-Students and staff also plan regular outings for the freshmen such as hiking trips, concerts, and visits to local museums and attractions.
+Students and staff also plan regular outings for the first years, such as hiking trips, concerts, and visits to local museums and attractions.

-Media Arts and Sciences Freshman Program
+Media Arts and Sciences First-Year Program

 The Program in Media Arts and Sciences is part of the School of Architecture and Planning.
 It is housed in the Media Lab, which carries on advanced research in the invention and creative use of technology to enhance communication and expression.

 Researchers from the Media Lab teach recitation or tutorial sections in the fall for subjects 8.01 Physics I and 3.091 Introduction to Solid-State Chemistry and in the spring for 8.02 Physics II, in which they emphasize connections between the fundamentals of physics and chemistry and ongoing research at the Media Lab.
-Students take the lectures for these subjects, as well as lectures and recitations in other core and elective subjects, with other freshmen.
+Students take the lectures for these subjects, as well as lectures and recitations in other core and elective subjects, with other first-year students.

 Students fulfill General Institute Requirements by attending mainstream core subjects with other first-year students.

 After the fifth week, interested students may enroll in Seminar XL Limited Edition (LE), which operates two 90-minute working group sessions per week, as does the regular Seminar XL.
-Past students have also stated that they benefited greatly from this program.
+Past students have also stated that they benefited greatly from this academic program.

 For more information about Seminar XL, Seminar XL LE, and other OME services, visit the Office of Minority Education, Room 4-107, 617-253-5010, or visit the OME website.

-In the second term, freshmen are graded on an A, B, C, or no-record basis.
+In the second term, first-year students are graded on an A, B, C, or no-record basis.
 They continue to receive no credit for subjects with D or F grades, which do not appear on their transcripts.
 The A, B, or C grades are used in calculating students' term and cumulative ratings.

 Use of Hidden Grades